Spies Now Admitted to the UNWTO General Assembly in Madrid

 At the recent World Travel Market in London (WTM) the eTurboNews publisher was deliberately prevented from entering a public UNWTO/WTTC event.
 WTTC was not aware of this UNWTO decision.

-Marcelo Risi, head of communication for the World Tourism Organization was a big fan of eTN under the former UNWTO leadership. eTurboNews reporters were hosted by UNWTO for every major event before Zurab took over.
+Marcelo Risi, head of communication for the World Tourism Organization was a friend of eTN under the former UNWTO leadership. eTurboNews reporters were hosted by UNWTO for every major event before Zurab took over.

 Marcelo was now threatened to lose his job if he would respond to eTurboNews.
 It’s the reason he did not once answer media questions by this publication since January 1, 2018.

 The same has been true for Anita Mendiratta.
-She contributed articles for eTurboNews for many years, after she became a top advisor for the previous Secretary-General Dr. Taleb Rifai.
+She contributed articles for eTurboNews for many years, and she was promoted to the top advisor for the previous Secretary-General Dr. Taleb Rifai.

-Since January 1, 2018, Anita is no longer allowed to engage with eTurboNews, when she took the post of a top advisor to the current secretary-general Zurab Pololikashvili.
-Her job may also be on the line if she was to communicate with eTurboNews.
+Since January 1, 2018, she took the post of top advisor to the current secretary-general Zurab Pololikashvili.
+Perhaps her job was also on the line if she was to communicate with eTurboNews?

-After the General Assembly in Zambia/ Zimbabwe in 2013 UNWTO, eTurboNews, IATA, ICAO, and CNN partnered under the brand CNN TASK Group for many years.
+After the General Assembly in Zambia/ Zimbabwe in 2013 UNWTO, eTurboNews, IATA, ICAO, and CNN partnered under the brand CNN TASK Group for several years.

 Dr. Taleb Rifai said 8 years ago: